DreamRuthenium/PixelLinerTranslate/README.md

 | --- | --- |
 | Chinese | [Release Link](https://github.com/DreamRuthenium/PixelLinerTranslate/releases/download/CH/PixelLiner_CH_1.0.0.zip) |

 Inside each pack, there's a .swf file and a .air file.
-You chan chose one method to install.
+They corresponds two different install methods.
+You can choose any of them, the installation result is same.
 Both method requires installing Adobe Air before.
 You can download it from [here](https://airsdk.harman.com/runtime).

 #### Method 1(When you have PixelLiner already installed)
 Replace pxl.swf in installation path.